 Shampoo and Conditioner Alone Won't Give You Healthy Hair

 Hair that is shiny and healthy makes us look and feel great.
 But shampoo and conditioner alone is not enough to get those terrific tresses.
-The key to a healthy head of hair lies in the foods you eat.
+The best shampoo for healthy hair is appropriate for your hair type; is it normal, dry, or oily?
+Choose a product that matches your hair type.
+But, the real key to a healthy head of hair lies in the foods you eat.
 Good nutrition is the foundation for a healthy body, including a great head of hair.

 This slideshow contains recommendations for the top 10 foods to give you the luxurious locks you desire.